anki-code/xontrib-hist-format/README.md

 Note!
 The `clear` command is used as marker of the beginning of commands list.
 If you run commands 1, 2, 3 then run `clear`, and run 4, 5, 6 and finally run `hist-md` it will show 4, 5, 6 commands.
+Feel free to open an issue with feedback on this approach.

 ## Example
 Run commands: